Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 --

-## The old-fashioned way

-Arrays can be created using the `new` keyword.
+## First way: Using the `new` keyword

-- The `new` keyword causes Java to allocate a certain amount of memory for this array, even before it has been populated.
+The `new` keyword tells Java to allocate a certain amount of memory for this array, *before* it has been populated.

 ```java
 char[] myFavoriteCharacters = new char[3];